alan-turing-institute/sqlsynthgen/docs/source/quickstart.rst

 .. code-block:: console

-   $ sqlsynthgen make-stats
+   $ datafaker make-stats
-   $ sqlsynthgen make-vocab --compress --no-force
+   $ datafaker make-vocab --compress --no-force

 The first of these generates a files ``src-stats.yaml`` containing summary statistics from the database that the generators need.
 The second generates files ``tablename.yaml.gz`` containing data from the vocabulary tables.
 WARNING: this can take many hours depending on how big they are!
-``--compress`` compresses the files with gzip, which might be necessary if the machine sqlsynthgen is running on risks running out of disk space.
+``--compress`` compresses the files with gzip, which might be necessary if the machine datafaker is running on risks running out of disk space.
 ``-no-force`` is necessary if you have had to interrupt the process previously and want to keep your existing files; it will generate only files that do not already exist.
 If you had to stop ``make-vocab`` (or it got stopped for some other reason) you will need to check which of your ``.gz`` files are complete.
 You can use ``gzip -t filename.gz`` for this.